 Enter the number of hours each week that you devoted to this experience.
+If you have a non-traditional schedule, you may explain in the Experience Description field.

 Organization Name

 Enter the name of the organization through which this experience occurred.